-Humans have always been on a constant endeavor to discover life outside earth.
-Currently, we are in a pursuit of exploring the toxic clouds of Venus, the devilish terrains of Mars and the Voyager probes from the 1970s have already crossed interstellar space.
+Humans have always been on a constant endeavour to discover life outside earth.
+Currently, we are in pursuit of exploring the toxic clouds of Venus, the devilish terrains of Mars and the Voyager probes from the 1970s have already crossed interstellar space.

 But history also tells us that humans are notoriously good at exploring the unknown whilst overseeing the obvious !

-So in this context the lunar surface is naturally the closest celestial terrain which has been prodded upon but never explored.
+So in this context, the lunar surface is naturally the closest celestial terrain that has been prodded upon but never explored.

-Generally the moon is fantasized as an enchanting celestial body fixated in the lonely sky.
+Generally, the moon is fantasized as an enchanting celestial body fixated in the lonely sky.
 But like most other instances in life, beauty is appreciated only from a distance.
-If you look closely it exhibits a very different personality.
+If you look closely, it exhibits a very different personality.
 In reality, it’s a battered chunk of space rock with a troubled past.
-This geologically inactive chuck of rock excels in being the “punching bag” for asteroids.
-For over 4.1 billion years it has fought numerous wars and proudly beholds its scars as craters.
+This geologically inactive chunk of rock excels in being the “punching bag” for asteroids.
+For over 4.1 billion years, it has fought numerous wars and proudly beholds its scars as craters.

-What’s more interesting is that, we still don’t have a concrete idea as to how the moon was formed.
-According to NASA, the moons’ origin story dates back to 4.5 billion years ago when a Mars sized ethereal object jarred Earth.
-The debris of this collision led to the formation of the moon which was locked in an orbit around earth, nevertheless these theories still happen to be a scholarly crux.
-Several years down the line, interestingly it was discovered that even the moon seems to be loosing interest on earth and is gradually moving away by 4 cm every year !
+What’s more interesting is that we still don’t have a concrete idea of how the moon was formed.
+According to NASA, the moons’ origin story dates back to 4.5 billion years ago when a Mars-sized ethereal object jarred Earth.
+The debris of this collision led to the moon's formation, which was locked in an orbit around the earth; nevertheless, these theories still happen to be a scholarly crux.
+Several years down the line, interestingly, it was discovered that even the moon seems to be losing interest on earth and is gradually moving away by 4 cm every year!

 The “sweet spot” for Lunar water

-There are a couple of facts that we need to acknowledge to truly comprehend the existence of Lunar water.
+There are a couple of facts that we need to acknowledge to comprehend Lunar water's existence truly.

-Secondly every 14 days the moon experiences a transition from day to night, but unlike Earth it is due to revolution and not rotation about its own axis.
+Secondly, every 14 days, the moon experiences a transition from day to night, but unlike Earth, it is due to revolution and not a rotation about its own axis.
 This is the reason why we see only one phase of the moon from earth.

-If you observe closely, you can visualize that the poles of the moon will be engulfed either in darkness or light.
+If you observe closely, you can visualize that the moon's poles will be engulfed either in darkness or light.
 This is solely due to the orientation and its motility.
-We also know that the moons orbit is tilted by 5 degrees, So theoretically the South Pole of the moon is said to be permanently shaded from sunlight.
-Due to South poles strategic location it is naturally cold, and is not constantly impacted by adverse calamities.
+We also know that the moon's orbit is tilted by 5 degrees, So theoretically, the moon's South Pole is said to be permanently shaded from sunlight.
+Due to the South poles strategic location, it is naturally cold and is not constantly impacted by adverse calamities.

 There are certain Craters in this region which is “believed” to have an ambient condition for frozen water and is also possibly the coldest place in the solar system with a freezing temperature of -297 °C

-Naturally interesting science is never completed with just a theoretical assumption.
-In order to verify these findings there were missions that were deployed over the years from various facets of the globe.
+Naturally, interesting science is never completed with just a theoretical assumption.
+To verify these findings, some missions were deployed over the years from various facets of the globe.

-In 2009 NASA had a mineralogy spectrometer on board ISRO’s-Chandrayaan 1, this mission also had a “Moon impact probe” which was bound to crash-land on the South Pole.
-The massive impact caused tons of lunar minerals to be ejected into space, these were then detected by the spectrometer and studied.
-As anticipated there were traces of water.
+In 2009 NASA had a mineralogy spectrometer onboard ISRO’s-Chandrayaan 1; this mission also had a “Moon impact probe” bound to crash-land on the South Pole.
+The massive impact caused tons of lunar minerals to be ejected into space; these were then detected by the spectrometer and studied.
+As anticipated, there were traces of water.

-11 years down the line in Oct 2020, NASA’s Stratospheric Observatory for Infrared Astronomy (SOFIA) confirmed the traces of water on the sunlight regions of the moon as well.
-From this we can infer that traces of water could possibly be dispersed across the entire lunar surface.
-Interestingly SOFIA was a Boeing 747 aircraft with a ridiculously good telescope mounted on its back.
-The aim of this setup was to avoid errors induced by water vapor content when observing celestial objects.
+11 years down the line, in Oct 2020, NASA’s Stratospheric Observatory for Infrared Astronomy (SOFIA) confirmed the traces of water on the sunlit regions of the moon as well.
+We can infer that traces of water could be dispersed across the entire lunar surface.
+Interestingly SOFIA was a Boeing 747 aircraft with an excellent telescope mounted on its back.
+This setup was made to avoid errors induced by water vapour content when observing celestial objects.

-How did water get there in the first place ?
+How did the water get there in the first place?

 The existing theories are -